abm-cleantech/WattUp-/README.md

 - HTML5
 - CSS3
 - JavaScript (if applicable)
-- [Any other technologies you used]

 ## 🚀 Features

 - Responsive design for all devices
-- Modern, clean interface
+- Simple and clean interfafce
-- [Add specific features of your landing page]
 - Optimized for performance
 - SEO-friendly structure